glaceii/glaceii/README.md

 connie + gigi + glaceon fictkin

 hi um ask for ship stuff or whatever. i like practically every and all wlw lesbian ship stuff  (the legal ones)

+-
+DON'T take inspo unless I give permission holy glaze.
+I can tell when yall are copying or inspo'ing off me,,,